Renter beware: Why asking about flooding and mold is an apartment-hunter's responsibility

 How to research a building's flooding history

 If you want to do your own research, you can check tenant reviews on websites like openigloo to see if a building has a history with floods, leaks, and mold.
-You can also look up the address to see if it is in a flood zone.
-Checking whether a building has violations or complaints is also helpful—you can do this on Localize and the Department of Buildings website.
+You can also look up the address to see if it is in a flood zone, though New York’s flood disclosure law requires that your landlord inform you if your apartment is on a floodplain as defined by the Federal Emergency Management Agency.
+Checking whether a building has violations or complaints is also helpful—you can do this on the Department of Buildings website.

-"It’s not only important to know if a space is prone to flooding, but to get insight into how the property management responds to such incidents," says Allia Mohamed, CEO at openigloo.
+"It’s not only important to know if a space is prone to flooding, but to get insight into how the property management responds to such incidents," says Allia Mohamed, CEO of building review and listings site openigloo.

 Here's an example of an openigloo reviewer's comments on their building’s response to extreme flooding caused by Hurricane Ida: